 It seemed like an impossible task.
-How can you decide on the top 10 dishes from Italy?
-Italian food is full of fantastic flavours and it varies from region to region – from hearty, rustic flavours in the North to fresh and light dishes in the South.
+How can you decide on the top 10 dishes from Italy, especially since it’s one of the best foods in the world?
+Italian food is full of fantastic flavors and it varies from region to region – from hearty, rustic flavors in the North to fresh and light dishes in the South.
 From seafood to meat, from pasta to Risotto… and all the mouth-watering desserts!
 There really is so much to discover when visiting Italy.
-Yet, I hope this is an inspiring round-up of the different flavours to discover all over the country!
+Yet, I hope this is an inspiring round-up of the different flavors to discover all over the country!
 So, here they are:

 Italian Food Bucket List